Bradley M. Berkson: Career

+In June 2021, Berkson joined RocketStar, Inc. as its President, and in 2022 also joined one of its partner firms, Miles Space, Inc. as its COO.
+In 2025 he became Miles' CEO.

 Honors and awards

 Berkson was awarded the Department of Defense Medal for Distinguished Public Service in 2009.
-That same year he was also named a Significant Sig by the Sigma Chi Fraternity.
+That same year he was also named a Significant Sig by the Sigma Chi fraternity.